 A friend again recommended this place and she said that they make amazing smoothies and breakfasts.
 We didn’t get a chance to try it out as we got a fantastic breakfast at our resort restaurant each morning.
 We will give it a go next time we visit.

 Sadly we only took one photo while we were there…sorry guys no banoffee pie photo 🙁

 Honestly, it was some of the best (healthy and organic) food I’ve had since being vegan.
-The chefs there are so skilled and add so much flavour into their meals and drinks that we were just blown away with.
+The chefs here are so skilled and add so much flavour to their meals and drinks that we were just blown away with.

 The other dishes we had were Jacky tacos, a green curry with vegetables, tofu and brown rice, a sweet symphony with chocolate and vanilla coconut ice cream (amazing!), raw bruschetta, chef’s bowl, green lentils, and a raw chocolate cake (which I also can’t quite remember what it was called, my bad), THE best kombucha I’ve ever had which is a big statement coming from me as I think I make the best one :), and a spiced iced tea.

 Overall it was a wonderful place just off the beaten track where our taxi couldn’t even take us as the road was too narrow.
 We walked past a beautiful rice field to get there and up through a wonderful garden to their beautiful little oasis.

 All in all, I’m glad we had some of their dishes as they were different from the flavours we had out.
 Their tempeh was outstanding and nothing you will find in the shops at home.
-I have a new found respect for tempeh.
+I have a newfound respect for tempeh.

 Here are some photos of our resort to end this post about amazing vegan eats in Ubud!